Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 This is now the third time throughout Warcraft 3 that a character has accepted a cursed source of power to beat a seemingly unbeatable enemy.
 All three times, it was part of someone else's long game.
 Arthas fell into the Lich King's trap specifically designed to corrupt him, with Mal'Ganis playing the bait.
 Grom was the Legion's pawn for getting rid of Cenarius before the invasion proper began.
 Now Illidan was used by the Lich King, with Arthas as his messenger, to weaken the Legion before the assault on the World Tree, as part of a more long-term plan to break free from its hold over the Scourge.

-With Arthas and Grom, the writers' message was clear.
+With Arthas and Grom, the author intent was obvious.
 By taking in their respective curses, they became their schemers' slaves.
 The message was clear: it's not worth damning yourself, even to do the otherwise impossible.

 But Illidan, by all appearances, is still himself.
 He retained his sanity.
 He's not a slave to the demons, in fact he's still opposed to them.
 It's Furion who's in the wrong here by pushing away a willing and powerful ally --- and his own brother, to boot.
 So the message here seems to be "power is just that, power, what matters is the ends for which you use it".